 The Tankerays are a rock n’ roll band from Western Colorado that formed around 2007.
 The current lineup consists of Brian Mora (lead vocals and guitar) Leslidiana Biocic (bass guitar) and Mike Thornburg (drums and percussion).
-The Tankerays are currently working with 434 Management.
+The Tankerays recently signed to RockAvenueRecordsUSA out of Hollywood California for a distribution deal for their new CD “Aztec Death Whistle” due to be released Spring 2019.
 There aren’t any synthesizers or accompanying MIDI tracks in the live show or on record…just a down and dirty onslaught of David Lynch-inspired ROCK N ROLL from a twisted 3-piece orchestra of radical musicians.

 Listen to the Latest Tracks!

 The band has shared the stage with many national acts including The Reverend Horton Heat, The Young Dubliners, Agent Orange, The Koffin Kats, etc. Each member brings a variety of influences to the table, but the most notable would have to be the old rockabilly apostles like Elvis and Brian Setzer, blended to perfection with the likes of The Cramps and Christian Death.

 Having finished several EPs and a few LPs, The Tankerays have a busy road ahead of them.
 Constantly writing new material is (and has been) the top priority, and the way the dynamics have unfolded create a level of excitement at each rehearsal that definitely carry over into each live show.